pento/automatic-updater/readme.txt

 = 0.7 =
 * ADDED: Option to override where the update email is sent
+* CHANGED: Notification emails now send as HTML emails (for greater flexibility of what to include)

 = 0.6.3 =
 * ADDED: Taiwan Traditional Chinese (Taiwan 正體中文) (zh_TW) translation.
 Props [Pseric](http://www.freegroup.org/)